Emmotes/ic_spoilers/docs/minthara.md

             "effect_string": "buff_upgrade,400,15942,0",
             "apply_manually": true,
             "off_when_benched": true,
-            "override_key_desc": "Increase the base value of Noble of Menzoberranzan by 400%."
+            "override_key_desc": "Increases the base value of Noble of Menzoberranzan by 400%."
         }
     ],
     "requirements": "",